ncsuSEAL/McGregor-et-al-2024/workflow.md

 # Workflow steps with corresponding script names and locations

 ## Description
-This is the same workflow as in the flowchart I've created but the associated scripts are included along with their general location.
 Each section's steps are in order.

-Medium = Mac, PC, Either, or HPC
+Medium = Mac, PC, Either, or HPC (high powered computer)
 - "Either" refers to either Mac or PC

 Figure # | Script